The ICPC NAC Experience

 The ICPC Pacific Northwest Regionals

-The regionals went smooth.
-Our region is quite strong with many other top schools, including Stanford, UWashington, Berkeley, etc. Heading up to the regionals we had strong performances in simulations of other regionals, so we were pretty confident going into it.
+The regionals went smoothly.
+Our region is quite strong, with many other top schools like Stanford, UWashington, and Berkeley.
+In October I qualified onto the first team with my teammates Alex and Rain.
+Heading into regionals, we had strong performances in simulations of other regionals, so we were pretty confident going into it.

-We had a great start, each doing some easy problems, with 4 first solves.
-In the middle of the contest, I managed to solve D, which ended up being the only solve on D!
+We had a great start, with each of us solving some easy problems and collecting 4 first solves.
+In the middle of the contest, I managed to solve D, which ended up being the only solve on it!
 It was a hard problem that was also hard to implement, and Rain helped me through a lot of debugging.

 You are given a simple connected graph of order with weighted edges.
 Output numbers: for each vertex , the distance to the farthest vertex from .